 Testing for Hop Latent Viroid

 As the name suggests, Hop Latent Viroid (HpLVd) was first identified in hops.
 Ironically, infected hop plants are asymptomatic.
-In contrast, infected hemp plants (Cannabis sativa) are stunted and have brittle stems with less flower mass and trichomes.
-Different modes of transmission have been identified for this pathogen.
-Damson-hop aphid, potato peach aphid, and green peach aphid are known vectors.
-Clones and transplants can also harbor the pathogen.
-Furthermore, HpLVd may also be transmitted by seeds.
+In contrast, infected hemp plants (Cannabis sativa) may or may not manifest any apparent symptoms.
+Symptoms include stunted growth, reduced vigor, brittle stems with less flower mass and stunted trichomes.
+This disease is commonly known as dudding.

 Viroids are the smallest known pathogens of row crops and fruit trees.
 Like some plant pathogenic viruses, viroids are single-stranded RNA molecules; however, viroids are smaller in size and are not encapsidated.
 Potato spindle tuber viroid was the first viroid that was discovered in 1971.
-Since then, twenty-nine more viroids have been discovered and characterized.
+To date, twenty-nine more viroids have been discovered and characterized.

 Throughout decades of active collaboration with seed companies, nurseries, and farmers of all sizes, CSP Labs has stayed focused on two principles; quality results and excellent customer service.
 In addition to disease testing on hemp, our genotyping lab provides variety identification and sex marker testing to the hemp industry.